--end example]
+-- end example] -- end note] '''

+- 9 When the program is contract-terminated, it is implementation-defined (depending on context) whether - std::terminate is called, - std::abort is called, or - execution is terminated.
+[Note: No further execution steps occur ([intro.progress]). $end\ note$]

+[Note: Performing the actions of std::terminate or std::abort without actually making a library call is a conforming implementation of contract-terminating ([intro.abstract]). - end note]
-If a contract violation occurs in a context that is not manifestly constant-evaluated and the evaluation semantic is quick\enforce, the program is immediately terminated in an implementation-defined fashion.

-If a contract violation occurs in a context that is not manifestly constantevaluated and the evaluation semantic is enforce or observe, an object v of type std::contracts::contract\violation ([support.contracts.violation]) containing information about the contract violation is created in an unspecified manner, and the contractviolation handler (see below) is invoked with v as its only argument.
+- 10 If a contract violation occurs in a context that is not manifestly constant-evaluated and the evaluation semantic is quick-enforce, the program is contract-terminated. - If a contract violation occurs in a context that is not manifestly constant-evaluated and the evaluation semantic is enforce or observe, the contract-violation handler ([basic.contract.handler]) is invoked with an lvalue referring to an object v of type const std::contracts::contract_violation ([support.contract.violation]) containing information about the contract violation.
 Storage for v is allocated in an unspecified manner except as noted in [basic.stc.dynamic.allocation].
+The lifetime of ν persists for the duration of the invocation of the contract-violation handler.
-The destruction of v is sequenced after the corresponding contract-violation handler exits.
-If the contract violation occurred because the evaluation of the predicate exited via an exception, the contract-violation handler is invoked while that exception is the currently handled exception ([except.handle]).
-[Note: This allows the exception to be inspected within the contract-violation handler ([basic.contract.handler]). - end note]

-If the contract-violation handler returns normally and the evaluation semantic is enforce, the program is terminated in an implementation-defined fashion.
+12 If the contract violation occurred because the evaluation of the predicate exited via an exception, the contract-violation handler is invoked from within an active implicit handler for that exception ([except.handle]).
+If the contract-violation handler returns normally and the evaluation semantic is observe, that implicit handler is no longer considered active.

+[Note: The exception can be inspected or rethrown within the contract-violation handler. - $end\ note$]

-If the contract-violation handler returns normally and the evaluation semantic is observe, control flow continues normally after the point of evaluation of the contract assertion.
-There is an observable checkpoint ([intro.abstract]) C that happens after the contract-violation handler returns normally such that any other operation O that happens after the contract-violation handler returns also happens after C.
+- 13 If the contract-violation handler returns normally and the evaluation semantic is enforce, the program is contract-terminated; if violation occurred as the result of an uncaught exception from the evaluation of the predicate, the implicit handler remains active when contract termination occurs. - 14 [Note: If the contract-violation handler returns normally and the evaluation semantic is observe, control flow continues normally after the point of evaluation of the contract assertion. end note]

+If [P1494R5] is adopted, include the following paragraph:

-[Note: The terminating semantics terminate the program if execution would otherwise continue normally past a contract violation: the enforce semantic provides the opportunity to log information about the contract violation before exiting the program, and the quick\enforce semantic is intended to terminate the program as soon as possible as well as to minimize the impact of contract checks on the generated code size.
-Conversely, the observe semantic provides the opportunity to log information about the contract violation without having to terminate the program. - end note]
+- 15 There is an observable checkpoint ([intro.abstract]) C that happens after the contract-violation handler returns normally such that any other operation O that happens after the contract-violation handler returns also happens after C. - [Note: The terminating semantics terminate the program if execution would otherwise continue normally past a contract violation: the enforce semantic provides the opportunity to log information about the contract violation before terminating the program or throw an exception to avoid termination, and the quick-enforce semantic is intended to terminate the program as soon as possible as well as to minimize the impact of contract checks on the generated code size.
+Conversely, the observe semantic provides the opportunity to log information about the contract violation without having to terminate the program.

-If a contract-violation handler invoked from the evaluation of a function contract assertion exits via an exception, the behavior is as if the function body exits via that same exception.
-[Note: A function-try-block ([except.pre]) is part of the function body and thus does not have an opportunity to catch the exception. - end note] [Note: If the contract-violation handler exits via an exception on a call to a function with a non-throwing exception specification, the function std::terminate() is invoked ([except.terminate]). - end note]
+end note] - 17 If a contract-violation handler invoked from the evaluation of a function contract assertion ([dcl.contract.func]) exits via an exception, the behavior is as if the function body exits via that same exception.
+[Note: A function-try-block ([except.pre]) is the function body when present and thus does not have an opportunity to catch the exception.
+If the function has a non-throwing exception specification, the function std::terminate is invoked ([except.terminate]). end note]

-If a contract-violation handler invoked from an assertion-statement ([stmt.contract.assert]) exits via an exception, the exception propagates from the execution of that statement.
+[Note: If a contract-violation handler invoked from an assertion-statement ([stmt.contract.assert]) exits via an exception, the search for a handler continues from the execution of that statement. - $end\ note$]